p (212) 708-9582

 About MoMA Internships

 The Seasonal Internship Program provides undergraduate and graduate students and beginning professionals with practical experience in a specific area of museum work at The Museum of Modern Art.
 In addition to departmental work, each Tuesday interns participate in professional development activities designed to increase understanding of the Museum's various collections, exhibitions, and departments.
-The Museum hosts approximately 40 interns per season in just about every department.
+The Museum hosts approximately 30 interns per season in just about every department.
 Participants may arrange for academic credit through their school, but it is certainly not a requirement.
-These are unpaid internships with the exception of the one Carole Kismaric Mikolaycak Internship in Publications, which is offered during the spring program.

 Full-time, 12-Month internships with stipends are offered for recent college graduates interested in pursuing a museum career.
 The focused departmental training is integrated with the fall, spring, and summer lecture series and complemented with financial provisions for the interns to attend an international art event related to their field of interest.
 12-Month internships provide training in specific museum fields through close work with a professional staff member, familiarity with modern and contemporary art through seminars and discussions, and an educational program that exposes interns to the workings of the Museum as a whole and considers the role of museums in the broader cultural context.
 12-Month interns will also be given the opportunity to develop and regularly deliver public gallery talks about the Museum's collection.

-Fall internships require a minimum commitment of two days per week, one of which must be Tuesday.
+Fall internships require a minimum commitment of three days per week, one of which must be Tuesday.
+The schedule for the three days is 9:30 a.m.–5:30 p.m.
 These internships are offered during the school year, coinciding with the fall semester.
-One must have a minimum of two years of college completed (or equivalent) by Fall 2014 in order to apply.
+One must have a minimum of two years of college completed (or equivalent) by fall 2015 in order to apply.

-Spring internships require a minimum commitment of two days per week, one of which must be Tuesday.
+Spring internships require a minimum commitment of three days per week, one of which must be Tuesday.
+The schedule for the three days is 9:30 a.m.–5:30 p.m.
 These internships are offered during the school year, coinciding with the spring semester.
-One must have a minimum of one and a half years of college completed (or equivalent) by January 2015 in order to apply.
+One must have a minimum of one and a half years of college completed (or equivalent) by January 2016 in order to apply.

 October 20, 2014